adlnet/Starting-from-SCORM-A-Developers-Guide/Instructions.md

 ### A Note About Context
 The SCORMToXAPIFunction.js file used as part of this example contains additional context activities.
 This additional context is used for dashboard & reporting session later today.

-**To use this approach outside of this tutorial, do not use the SCORMToXAPIFunctions.js file used in this workshop.
-Please download the basic SCORMToXAPIFunctions.js file located in the SCORM-to-xAPI [SCORM 1.2](https://github.com/adlnet/SCORM-to-xAPI-Wrapper/tree/master/SCORM1.2) or [SCORM 2004](https://github.com/adlnet/SCORM-to-xAPI-Wrapper/tree/master/SCORM2004) directories.**